xwmx/nb/README.md

 nb edit 1 --content "Content to append."
 ```

+Use the `--overwrite` option to overwrite existing file content and
+the `--prepend` option to prepend the new content before existing
+content.

 When content is piped or specified with `--content`, use the `--edit`
 flag to open the file in the editor before the change is committed.